 Let’s never lose sight of the fact that every single person – from the baby born today to the prisoner on death row, from the janitor who cleans your office to the world’s top CEO – is a human being.
 Every single one of us is fallible, imperfect and every single one of us deserves respect and has the capacity for endless love.
 Every day, we encounter opportunities to walk that walk.
 I encourage everyone to take a minute to consider the human being at the focus of their actions and their criticism.
 None of us walk an easy road, despite what anyone thinks.
 We each have our own challenges and our personal tragedies.
 These are facts no matter the degree of our fame or the volume of our fortune.
 We are human, we struggle.

 So, the next time you want to get online to rant about some other being, try imagining how it would feel if you saw the same coming back at you or, better, at your child, your partner or a close friend.
-You mind find that it changes the way you look at things or your need to say it to the world in the first place.
+You might find that it changes the way you look at things or your need to say it to the world in the first place.